-Audi RS5 review – finally an M4 beater? - Ride and handling
+Audi RS5 review – ride and handling

-Leave the car to its own devices in Auto mode (there’s also Comfort, Dynamic and Individual, where you can pick ‘n’ mix your favourite engine, steering, suspension and transmission settings) and the RS5 is impressively easy going.
+Leave the car to its own devices in Auto mode (there’s also Comfort, Dynamic and Individual, where you can pick ‘n’ mix your favourite engine, steering, suspension and transmission settings) and the RS5 is impressively easy-going.
 The optional adaptive dampers soak up bumps that would send a shudder through the M4 and C63.

-Still, the RS5 turns in more eagerly, while the firmed-up dampers help keep it on an even keel during harder cornering.
-And with the benefit of four-wheel drive traction, the Audi fires out of corners with the sort of rocket-propelled energy that its rear-drive rivals can’t match.
+Still, the RS5 turns in more eagerly, while the firmed-up dampers help keep it on an even keel during hard cornering.
+And with the benefit of four-wheel-drive traction, the Audi fires out of corners with the sort of rocket-propelled energy that its rear-drive rivals can’t match.

 It’s most certainly all-wheel drive, though.
 Power hard out of a tight corner and there’s a tiny sense the rear axle is helping rotate the tail, reducing understeer and helping you carry more speed down the next straight.
 Be more aggressive and in slippery conditions the car will start to slide – but it’s nothing like as playful as the new BMW M4 Competition xDrive, and in dry conditions it can sometimes undermine the RS5’s ultimate body control.

 The Audi RS5 isn’t as throttle adjustable as its rivals, either, meaning you have fewer options into and out of corners.
 Carry a little too much speed into a bend and you get mild understeer, which can be cancelled out by lifting off.
 However, try to tighten the car’s line with a little more throttle and the Audi washes even further wide.